 Grids are especially useful when you want to make the most of your visual space and show a larger set of categories at once.
 You can set these values manually under the layout options in the Format pane.

-Once your small multiples layout is set, the next step is formatting — adjusting borders, backgrounds, fonts, and labels to make the visual easier to read and more consistent with your report’s overall look.
-Power BI offers a good set of styling options in the new card visual, giving you full control over both the card content and how each multiple is presented.
+Once your layout is set, formatting decides whether the visual feels clean or cluttered.
+Power BI offers good styling control over both card content and how each multiple is presented.

 1. Borders and Grid Lines

-You can choose to add borders around each card to separate them visually.
-The border color, thickness, and transparency can all be customized.
-If you’re going for a clean, minimal look, you might skip borders altogether.
-But if you have many cards close together (like in a grid), subtle borders can help prevent visual overlap.
+You can add borders around each card to separate them visually.
+Border color, thickness, and transparency are all customizable.
+For a clean, minimal look, skip borders altogether.
+With dense grids, subtle borders prevent visual overlap.

-Grid lines are also available, but it’s usually best to pick either borders or grid lines — not both.
-Using both at once can make the visual feel too busy.
+Grid lines are also available.
+Use either borders or grid lines, never both.
+Combining them makes the visual feel busy.

 2. Background Options